EricBalingit/game-programming-md/src/forward.md

 <br id="philosophy">
 ### Learning Philosophy
 Out of all of our endeavors, learning is perhaps the most important.
-In each new subject that we choose to learn about, we all find that we are new, unacquainted and out of place at first.
+In each new subject that we choose to learn, we all find that we are new, unacquainted and out of place at first.
 But soon, with a few descriptions, some examples, experimentation and discovery we begin to harness the skills necessary to master the subject at hand.
 This is true for all new endeavors and as such we are **all beginners** when we start something new.
 For me personally, attempting to write a book is a new experience, something I have never done before.
 So the title of this book is fitting for myself as well as it may be for you, the reader.

 Likewise the learning philosophy in this book is for _beginners_ like you and me.
 I shall do my best to give as much explanation as is necessary to help you along with any concepts that may be new to you, but I will try NOT to give MORE information than is necessary so as not to confuse the reader ( as well as confusing myself ).
-I may fall short of this goal on occasion and if I do, please let me know on the Khan Academy version of this book in the Tips and Thanks or file an issue on the github project ( this books archive ) at <a class="external" href="https://github.com/EricBalingit/game-programming-md">https://github.com/EricBalingit/game-programming-md</a>.
+I may fall short of this goal on occasion and if I do, please let me know on the Khan Academy version of this book in the Tips and Thanks or file an issue on the github project ( this books archive ) at
+<a class="external" href="https://github.com/EricBalingit/game-programming-md">https://github.com/EricBalingit/game-programming-md</a>.
 If you need help with any of the material here or you are working on a game, feel free to contact me on <a class="external" href="https://www.khanacademy.org/profile/embalingit/">Khan Academy</a>
 or on <a class="external" href="http://stackoverflow.com/users/1321944/nolo?tab=profile">Stack Overflow</a>